 UK pursues fraudster in Sh219m scandal believed to be in Kenya

-British authorities have issued an arrest warrant for a convicted fraudster believed to be living in Nairobi after a court in the United Kingdom found he orchestrated a $1.7 million (Sh219.3 million) deception spanning London’s elite finance circles.
+British authorities have issued an arrest warrant for convicted fraudster Pritesh Ashok Shah, believed to be living in Nairobi, after a court in the United Kingdom found he orchestrated a $1.7 million (Sh219.3 million) deception spanning London’s elite finance

-Court records show Pritesh Shah, a former bank employee, was convicted at Southwark Crown Court in November 2025 on multiple counts of fraud, forgery and perverting the course of justice.
+Court records show Mr Shah, a former banker, was convicted at Southwark Crown Court in November 2025 on multiple counts of fraud, forgery and perverting the course of justice.
 He did not attend his trial or sentencing, and a warrant was issued for his arrest.

-UK Prosecutors said he exploited trust networks, fabricated wealth and used forged documents to secure loans he never repaid in breach of the country’s Fraud Act 2006.
+UK Prosecutors said he exploited trust networks, fabricated wealth and used forged documents to secure loans he never repaid in breach of a section of the country’s Fraud Act 2006.

 Investigators now believe he may be in Kenya, where bankruptcy filings list a Spring Valley address in Nairobi, raising concerns about cross-border enforcement.

-The case originated from a sophisticated fraud spanning London finance circles and extending to Nairobi, where Mr Shah, 54, is understood to have lived in recent years.
+The case traces a sophisticated fraud spanning London finance circles and extending to Nairobi, where Mr Shah, 54, is understood to have lived in recent years, including an address in Spring Valley, with his wife and two children.

-Prosecutors say Shah built the alleged fraud scheme on reputation, proximity to wealth, and carefully constructed lies.
+Prosecutors say Shah built his scheme on reputation, proximity to wealth, and carefully constructed lies.
 He operated within tight-knit business and social circles, leveraging trust among wealthy associates and financiers.

-At the centre of the case is a pattern with documents showing that he repeatedly portrayed himself as independently wealthy, with imminent access to family trusts, large bonuses, or investment returns that would quickly repay loans.
+At the centre of the case is a pattern.
+Documents show that Mr Shah repeatedly portrayed himself as independently wealthy, with imminent access to family trusts, large bonuses, or investment returns that would quickly repay loans.

 Those claims were false, according to investigators.
 They say he borrowed heavily from multiple individuals between 2012 and 2015, often at the same time, while telling each lender a different version of his finances.

-One victim, financier Kodwo Mills, loaned Mr Shah $200,000 (Sh25.9 million) in 2012 after being told he would soon access substantial family wealth.
-Mills said he trusted Shah’s apparent connections and lifestyle.
+One victim, a US financier and entrepreneur, loaned Mr Shah $200,000 in 2012 after being told he would soon access substantial family wealth.
+The financier said he trusted Shah’s apparent connections and lifestyle.

-“I only felt comfortable lending Mr Shah $200,000 despite him asking me for $500,000 (Sh646 million).
-I didn’t have a written loan agreement in place with Mr Shah because I trusted that I was dealing with someone with integrity and I was convinced that the money I was lending Mr Shah wasn’t a lot of money for him,” Kodwo Mills stated in court.
-Kodwo is a financier and entrepreneur based in Ghana, the USA and the UK.
+“I only felt comfortable lending Mr Shah $200,000 despite him asking me for $500,000.
+I didn’t have a written loan agreement in place with Mr Shah because I trusted that I was dealing with someone with integrity and I was convinced that the money I was lending Mr Shah wasn’t a lot of money for him,” said the financier who has bases in Ghana, the US and the UK.

 The deception deepened within the Oshwal community, where longstanding family ties and business relationships underpinned financial dealings.

-Rohin Shah, an investment adviser who had worked closely with Shah’s father, advanced him $1.2 million (Sh155.1 million) through a company, Rossfield Limited, between November 2012 and October 2018.
+An investment adviser who had worked closely with Shah’s father advanced him $1.2 million through a company, Rossfield Limited, in November 2012.

 Despite signing a formal loan agreement, Shah never repaid the money.

-Instead, the court heard that he deployed a cycle of delays and deception.
+Instead, he deployed a cycle of delays and deception.
 He repeatedly claimed funds had been transferred, citing banking errors, incomplete SWIFT details, or pending confirmations.

-On several occasions, witnesses said he provided false payment references and fabricated transfer documents to sustain the illusion of imminent repayment.
+On several occasions, he provided false payment references and fabricated transfer documents to sustain the illusion of imminent repayment.

-A third victim, Swiss financier Juerg Kaempfer, was drawn into the scheme through professional contacts between April 2015 and September 2016.
+A third victim, a Swiss financier, was drawn into the scheme through professional contacts between April 2015 and September 2016.

-Mr Shah secured loans totalling $584,000 (Sh75.6 million) using forged documents, including a falsified Vodafone bill to support a prestigious London address and a fake Credit Suisse wealth statement.
+Mr Shah secured loans totalling $584,000 using forged documents, including a falsified Vodafone bill to support a prestigious London address and a fake wealth statement.

-Across all transactions, prosecutors estimate the fraud exceeded $1.7 million (Sh219.7 million), with evidence suggesting additional victims who have not come forward.
+Across all transactions, prosecutors estimate the fraud exceeded $1.7 million, with evidence suggesting additional victims who have not come forward.

 That lifestyle, prosecutors argue, was sustained using funds obtained from the very people he deceived.

 The fraud extended into court proceedings.
-During bankruptcy hearings in 2018, Shah told a High Court judge, Deputy ICC Judge Schaffer, under oath that he had invested a $1.2 million loan in an African venture, Invictus.
-This is the money had borrowed from Rossfield.
+During bankruptcy hearings in 2018, Mr Shah told a High Court judge, Deputy ICC Judge Schaffer, under oath that he had invested the $1.2 million loan in an African venture, Invictus Africa.
+This is the money he borrowed from Rossfield.

 He claimed the investment collapsed, explaining his inability to repay.